ADD-ONS / ANTICOAGULANT THERAPY

 Idarucizumab administration

-- aseptic handling during preparation is required
+- aseptic handling is required during the preparation

-- inspect visually for particulates and discoloration before infusion
+- visually inspect for particulates and discoloration before infusion

 - once the solution is removed from the vial, the administration should begin immediately; vials may be stored at room temperature (25°C /77°F) but must be used within 6h